20% Off Loose Tea

 Tell Us Your Readings...

-We’d love to hear about your experiences with the reading of tea leaves, so why not Tweet us or leave us a message on Facebook with details?
+We’d love to hear about your experiences with the reading of tea leaves, so why not let us know on Instagram

 Millions of people around the world drink tea for many reasons.
 We explore different teas globally, as well as their associated customs and rituals.